eduardbeutel/units/Readme.md

 ![units-level1.svg](./units-level1.svg)

-The Domain layer contains domain objects according to domain driven design.
+- Domain contains domain objects according to domain driven design.
+- API contains protocol abstraction, serialization and versioning.
+- Repositories layer contains data providers, no matter if they query data from a database, memory, filesystem or a remote service.
+- Logic contains the rest of functionality.
+Some examples are: authorization, validation, converters, workflows, calculations etc.

-This layer is accesible to all other layers.
+The Domain layer is accesible to all other layers.
 The Logic and Repositories layers can only be accessed by the layer on top of them.
-The API layer contains protocol abstraction, serialization and versioning.
-The Repositories layer contains data providers, no matter if they query data from a database, memory, filesystem or a remote service.
-The Logic layer contains the rest of functionality.
-Some examples are: validation, converters, workflows, calculations  etc.

 ## Level 2 Inside A Layer